A Complete Guide to Lump Sum Lifetime Mortgages

 - It can affect your entitlement to means-tested benefits

-The amount you can borrow with a lump-sum mortgage is dependent on the age of the youngest homeowner and your estate’s market value.
+The amount you can borrow with a lump sum mortgage is dependent on the seniority of the youngest homeowner and your estate’s market value.

 In essence, the older you are, the more substantial the amount of tax-free cash you can release.

-It, however, begs the question: how much can you borrow out of this?
-Well, the best thing to do is to discuss and evaluate your requirements with your financial adviser.
-Your professional adviser will then conduct deep-dive research and find the perfect equity release plan for you for the right amount.
+It, however point out: how much can you borrow out of this?
+Well, the best thing to do is to examine and evaluate your requirements with your financial adviser.
+Your professional adviser will then conduct a thorough analysis and find the exquisite equity release policy for you for the right amount.

-The calculation will be dependent on the balance at the time, your current age, and if the current estate value will allow for a higher borrowing limit than the current balance.
+The estimation will be dependent on the balance at the time, your years, and if the estate value will allow for a higher borrowing limit than the balance.

 In such cases, the minimum further advance you can release is usually £5,000, and it comes with setting up costs.

 If you want to see how much equity you are eligible to be sure to use our free calculator and be a step closer to making your retirement unforgettable.

 Equity release can be one of the most confusing financial products.
 It’s, therefore, essential to research and ensure you carefully understand the terms of the plans before going ahead to take one out.